 “Your father was a wise man; he foresaw the future.
 To save you, he sent you to relatives.”

 “Why do those hypocrites call themselves friends of the Godlight family?”
-Christophe protests.
+Christopher protests.

 “They’re waiting for the inheritance and complete power.
 And in the meantime, they have to be humble.”

 “What do you mean, waiting for the inheritance?”
-Christophe clarifies.
+Christopher clarifies.

 “After your death without an heir, all property will pass to the community by the law drafted after your father’s death.”

 “So, they need my death right now?”
-Christophe realizes.
+Christopher realizes.

 “Yes.
 You understood correctly,” Caines confirms.